hypo69/hypo/pytest/gemini - set 1/en/suppliers/chat_gpt/gemini_traigner.md

    pytest
    ```

 3. **Adapt:** If you have more complex functions or classes, create tests that target those and their specific requirements.
-The example demonstrates how to test variables and their values, but real-world tests need to focus on *how functions behave* with different inputs and error conditions.
+The example demonStartes how to test variables and their values, but real-world tests need to focus on *how functions behave* with different inputs and error conditions.

 **Example with a (Hypothetical) Function:**